andreami96/ACT-challs/awsum_quotes/README.md

 > cat flag
 ```

 ## Issues

-Throughout the exploit, we assumed that the leaked values didn't have any `\x00` or `\x0a` bytes.
-They are all random values: the __canary__ is random by implementation, the addresses of the stack (__saved BP__) and the .text segment (__saved IP__) are randomized by ASLR.
+Throughout the exploit we assumed that the leaked values didn't have any `\x00` or `\x0a` bytes.
+These values are all random: the __canary__ is random by implementation, the addresses of the stack (__saved BP__) and the .text segment (__saved IP__) are randomized by ASLR.
 There is nothing that can be done about that, that's why this exploit is not always succesful.

 Testing 30 runs gave a success rate of _~75%_.